mikavilpas/easyjump.yazi/README.md

 154 double labels.

 **Important:** `first_keys` and `second_keys` must not share any characters.
-If they overlap, an error is logged and the defaults are used instead.
+If they overlap, an error notification is displayed and the defaults are used instead.

 ### Keymap